What Is a Welding Blanket? Do You Need One?

-A fire blanket is a single-use light welding blanket designed to extinguish a small fire or cover yourself and escape a fire.
-A fire blanket cannot withstand the high temperatures of welding spatter.
+A fire blanket is a single-use blanket designed to extinguish a small fire or cover yourself and escape a fire.
+It cannot withstand the high temperatures of welding spatter.
 Not to mention spatter from oxy-fuel or plasma cutting.

 Can you use a welding blanket for pellet smoker insulation?

 If you already have an old or spare welding blanket, you can use it to insulate a meat smoker with great efficiency.
 However, there are dedicated smoker insulation covers that are more suitable for the job.

 A welding blanket offers sufficient insulation to protect the smoker from the weather during the winter.
 It provides controlled temperatures and lowers costs by using fewer pellets.